11 Secrets You Never Knew About KFC

-Not for the faint of heart, gizzards are a muscle in a chicken's digestive tract that holds all the dirt chickens pick up when pecking in the dirt—it aids the birds in digesting their food.
-A lot of people love them, and after they were removed from menus a few years back people demanded them back and created a Return Livers, Gizzards to KFC's Menu Facebook page.
+Not for the faint of heart, gizzards are a muscle in a chicken's digestive tract that holds all the dirt picked up when they peck on the ground (it helps the birds in digesting their food).
+A lot of people love them, and after they were removed from menus a few years back, people demanded them back and created a Return Livers, Gizzards to KFC's Menu Facebook page.
 The campaign proved so successful that KFC brought gizzards back to select locations.

-KFC's famous bunless Double Down sandwich—in which bacon, sliced cheese, and the Colonel's Special Sauce sat between two fried chicken filets—is no longer on the menu, but if you order the individual components, the staff will put the deep-fried madness together for you.
-The one element you can't get?
-The special sauce, sorry!
+KFC's famous bunless Double Down sandwich—in which bacon, sliced cheese, and the Colonel's Special Sauce sat between two fried chicken filets—is no longer on the menu.

 If you're of a certain age, you know KFC used to be called Kentucky Fried Chicken.
 Why the name change?
-Bloomberg reported in 1991 that the name change was part of a rebranding in an attempt to make the chain at least seem a little bit healthy.
-Using just the initials removed "fried" from the name and at least seemed to give the restaurant a different image.
+Bloomberg reported in 1991 that the name change was part of a rebranding in an attempt to make the chain seem more healthy by removing "fried" from the name.
 However, Snopes claims the name change was due to a trademark issue with the state of Kentucky.

 The founder of Wendy's actually came up with the famous chicken bucket.

-KFC loves stunt food and the attention it gets the chain, and in 2014 they offered a prom-ready fried chicken corsage, according to the Los Angeles Times.
-For those who were brave enough to buy this for their date, a florist sent the corsage structure and some baby's breath, along with a $5 KFC gift card.
-That way, the buyer could purchase fresh fried chicken and arrange it themselves.
+KFC loves stunt food.
+In 2014, the chain offered a prom-ready fried chicken corsage, according to the Los Angeles Times.
+For those who were brave enough to buy this for their date, a florist sent the corsage structure and some baby's breath, along with a $5 KFC gift card in order for the buyer to purchase fresh fried chicken to finish the arrangement.
+Yum?

 You can turn your KFC biscuits into tasty sliders.

 This one is super easy, according to Buzzfeed.
-Order biscuits, coleslaw, and original recipe.
-Slice the biscuits in half, then add some shredded chicken and top with coleslaw.
+Order biscuits, coleslaw, and the original recipe chicken.
+Then, slice the biscuits in half, add some shredded chicken, and top with coleslaw.
 A dab of BBQ sauce might be good too!

 You can get fish donuts and shrimp stars (just not in the U.S.)

-Okay bear with us here, but KFC Singapore is pretty wild.
-According to Mashed, in 2012 the chain's Singapore franchises started selling Shrimp Stars and Fish Donuts.
+KFC Singapore is pretty wild.
+According to Mashed, in 2012, the chain's Singapore locations started selling Shrimp Stars and Fish Donuts.
 What does that even mean?
 Well, they're less offbeat than they might sound.
 Shrimp Stars are shrimp nuggets in the shape of stars that are breaded and deep-fried, while Fish Donuts are fish patties breaded and deep-fried in the shape of donuts.

 More content from Restaurants